stagbl/stagbl/tests/README.md

 1. Unit and integration tests
 2. Scripts for running the test suite

-The test suite itself includes the unit and integration tests here as well as runs of StagBLDemo[2d,3d].
+The test suite relies on executables defined in main library source as well as on StagBLDemo[2d,3d].

 ## Design